AceCLee/Media-Master/README.md

 # Media Master

-You transcode videos with your vapoursynth script template with Media Master.
+You transcode videos with your vapoursynth script template via Media Master.

 If you want to transcode many videos with flexibility automatically, you should use it.